We are community members pursuing a single payer universal health care system. Read more here.

 Click here help us advance the cause of health care justice in Charlotte and beyond!

-Click here for more details, and to see what else is happening with single payer in Charlotte.
+To see what else is happening with single payer in Charlotte, click here.

 On May 5, 2016, the Working Group on Single-Payer Program Design published Beyond the Affordable Care Act: A Physicians’ Proposal for Single-Payer Health Care Reform.
 This document establishes the vision, principles, and general structure of what single payer health care would look like in the U.S.